-Acute Kidney Injury
+Acute Kidney Injury Due to Volume Depletion

-Advise patients of the potential risk of dehydration due to gastrointestinal adverse reactions and to take precautions to avoid fluid depletion.
-Inform patients of the potential risk for worsening renal function, which in some cases may require dialysis [see Warnings and Precautions (5.5)].
+Inform patients of the potential risk of acute kidney injury due to dehydration associated with gastrointestinal adverse reactions.
+Advise patients to take precautions to avoid fluid depletion.
+Inform patients of the signs and symptoms of acute kidney injury and instruct them to promptly report any of these signs or symptoms or persistent (or extended) nausea, vomiting, and diarrhea to their healthcare provider [see Warnings and Precautions (5.5)].